Anne de Montmorency, 1st Duke of Montmorency: Palace revolution of the Lorraine brothers

 Montmorency wrote urgent appeals to Navarre to come to court so they could present a united from against the Lorraine administration, however Navarre stalled.
 Navarre did not feel prepared to confront the power of the Lorraine brothers, and had sour memories of how little Montmorency had done to advance the territorial interests of his kingdom during the negotiations of Cateau-Cambrésis.
 Indeed, Montmorency had rarely acknowledged him during the reign of Henri and therefore in Navarre's eyes there was a probability that this was some form of trap.
 However, according to Navarre's wife Jeanne, Montmorency had shown friendship to Navarre during the 1550s.

 Eventually however he agreed and began marching north alongside his brother the prince de Condé.
 Montmorency dispatched a secretary to meet with the princes, and his three nephews were also present to meet them in a conference that transpired in early August at Vendôme.
 Aside from their collective opposition to the Lorraine government, the assembled grandees could agree on little.
 The only product of the meeting was an agreement for an end to the feud between the Montmorency and the Bourbon-Montpensier family, which had been ongoing for a decade.
 Having accomplished little, Navarre proceeded on to court, arriving on 18 August 1559, where he did little to assert the opposition's position.
 Upon his return to his estates in southern France, Navarre affirmed his loyalty to the administration and Catholicism, and was richly rewarded with the addition of Poitou to his governate of Guyenne.
-Condé for his part was offered the governorship of Picardie to replace Coligny.
+Condé for his part was offered the governorship of Picardy to replace Coligny.
 The chief Bourbon princes were all offered places on the royal council.

 As part of the palace revolution, Montmorency was dispossessed of the office of Grand Maître on 17 November 1559, the charge being granted to the duc de Guise, he was further compelled to provide his royal seal to the brothers.
 By this means Guise gained control of the court.
 The negotiations to remove him from control of this office were predicated on the receipt of the office of Marshal by his eldest son François.
 His removal from the centre was not however total, he maintained the office of Constable and the charge of governor of Languedoc (neither of which he had remained in control of in his 1540s disgrace).
 His daughter Louise was granted the abbey of Maubuisson at this time.
 His partial maintenance in favour represented one aspect of what made the palace revolution of 1559 far less total than that which accompanied Henri's ascent to power in 1547.